nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to create new task and details of the task.
-2. System creates new task.
+2. System verify task details and creates the new task.
 3. System displays the details of the new task created.<br />
 Use case ends.

 **Extensions**

-1a.
-User inputs a start and end time for the task.

-> 1a.
+2a.
 System verifies if there are any clashes with the time slot chosen.

-> 1a1.
+> 2a1.
 There is a clash<br />
-  1a11.
-System shows error to the user.<br />
+  System shows a warning message to the user.<br />
-  Resume at step 1.

-> 1a2.
-There is no clash<br />
-  Resume at step 2.
+  Resume at step 3.

 #### Use case: Delete a task
 Use case ID: UC02 Delete task<br />